Dear friends and family,

 Our final fun activity was a drive and a hike to the top of a mountain Friday evening, featuring a large rocky cliff and a great view.
 This is a place they want to bring the kids from camp to go rappelling.
 We didn’t have the equipment to try it for ourselves, but we took a lot of pictures for ourselves and for the camp.
 The sun was dropping behind a mountain as we hiked back down, giving us a nice view of the sunset.

 We spent Saturday finishing up our various projects, though we each had plenty more we could do if only we had the time.
 We left the web site ready for David to continue working on adding and organizing the information, though we haven’t made the new version public yet.
 Around 10 PM David drove us to the airport, and we flew overnight, bounced through Chicago, and returned to Rochester around 3 PM Sunday.
 (I slept for 15 hours the next night to make up for my inability to sleep on airplanes.)

 We all enjoyed our visit to Mexico, and David was very appreciative of all the things we accomplished.
 Upon reflection, we realized that each of us had an important part to play, and without any one of us the team would have suffered.
 God clearly chose each of us to be there, because before this experience none of us five were close friends with each other.
 I was even told by our InterVarsity staff worker, “This is the most unlikely group I’ve ever seen.”
 Regardless, we all worked together well.

-I’m graduating from RIT this year, but I hope to return to Mexico again, quite possibly next year with another group from RIT.
-In the meantime, I intend to post more stories and pictures from Mexico on this blog.
+I’m graduating from RIT this year, but I hope to return to Mexico again, perhaps next spring.
+In the meantime, I intend to post more stories and pictures from Mexico here on my blog.